ni/arbitrary-session-management/README.md

       - UNSPECIFIED: If a session for the file exists and is still open, return the existing session.
 Otherwise create a new session.
       - INITIALIZE_NEW: If a session for the file exists and is still open, return an ALREADY_EXISTS error.
 Otherwise create a new session.
       - ATTACH_TO_EXISTING: If a session for the file exists and is still open, return the existing session.
 Otherwise, return a NOT_FOUND error.
-    - Return the Session.

 3. **Implement the [Close API](https://github.com/ni/arbitrary-session-management/blob/main/src/server/server.py#L186)**

-    - Receive a request containing a session
+    - Receive a request containing a session ID.
     - Check if the file is already closed
-      - If no, close the file handle
+      - If no, close the file handle, return a success response.
       - If yes, return NOT_FOUND error
-    - Return a success response

 4. **Implement the other [Arbitrary Function APIs](https://github.com/ni/arbitrary-session-management/blob/main/src/server/server.py#L112)**